Chera Perumals of Kerala: Administration

-The Ayiram ("The Thousand") served as the Chera Perumal's personal guard, composed of a thousand Nair warriors who acted as the king’s "Companions of Honour" and were also tasked with managing and protecting the Kodungallur Bhagavathy Temple.
-The Padai-nayakar (or nayakan or Padai-nair) was the commander of the armed militia, either for the kingdom as a whole or for individual chiefdoms.
+The Ayiram ("The Thousand") served as the Chera Perumal's personal guard, composed of "a thousand Nair warriors" who acted as the king’s "Companions of Honour" and were also tasked with managing and protecting the Kodungallur Bhagavathy Temple.
+The Padai-nayakar (or nayakan or Padai-nair) was the commander of the armed militia, either for the Chera kingdom as a whole or for individual chiefdoms.

 Each chiefdom maintained its own militia known as The Hundred (Nutruvar), an armed contingent whose size was often indicated by the number of households within the nadu that could contribute fighters.
 The Nizhal ("The Shadow") formed the personal protection guard of the udaiyavar chiefs, serving them as loyal "Companions of Honour".
-Supporting the chiefs further was the Prakrithi, a body of non-Brahmin notables who assisted in administration.
-Lastly, the Adhikarar were temple or royal functionaries responsible for local administration, including the collection of dues and arbitration of disputes.
+Supporting the chiefs further was the "Prakrithi", a body of non-Brahmin notables who assisted in administration.
+Lastly, the "Adhikarar" were temple or royal functionaries responsible for local administration, including the collection of dues and arbitration of disputes.

 Major chieftaincies

+The structure of the Chera kingdom incorporated several local chieftains.
 Through the analysis of medieval Kerala inscriptions from the Chera Perumal period, scholars have substantiated the existence of several chieftaincies or chiefdoms (the "nadus").
 From north to south, they are as follows: Kolla-desam [or Kolathu-nadu?] or Mushika country, Purakizha-nadu, Kurumporai-nadu, Erala-nadu, Valluva-nadu, Kizhmalai-nadu (meaning "Eastern Hill Country"), Vempala-nadu, Munji-nadu, Nanruzhai-nadu, and Venadu or Kupaka country (also known by the name of its major port, Kollam).
 Kolathu-nadu (in northern Kerala) came under the influence of the Chera Perumals only during the 11th century CE, while Venadu (in southern Kerala) was likely developed under their influence in the early 9th century CE.

-The Chera Perumal held direct (sovereign) authority over the country extending from the Palakkad Gap to Vembanad Lake, including the port of Mahodayapuram-Kodungallur in the Periyar Valley.
-Within this territory, the nadus were present as militaristic or revenue units, with members of martial families serving the Chera Perumal king in appointed roles known as the Udayaivar.
+The Chera Perumal held outright authority over the region extending from the Palakkad Gap to Vembanad Lake, including the port of Mahodayapuram-Kodungallur in the Periyar Valley.
+Within this territory, the nadus were constituted as militaristic or revenue units, with the udayaivars being chosen from among members of martial families serving the Chera king.